HSA-Libraries/Bolt/README.md

 ### Windows

-1. Visual Studio 2010 onwards (VS2012 onwards for C++ AMP)
+1. Visual Studio 2010 onwards (VS2012 for C++ AMP)
 2. Tested with 32/64 bit Windows® 7/8 and Windows® Blue
-3. CMake 2.8.12
+3. CMake 2.8.10
 4. TBB (For Multicore CPU path only) (4.1 Update 1 or Above) .
-See <a href=https://hsa-libraries.github.io/Bolt/html/buildingTBB.html>Building Bolt with TBB</a>.
+See Building Bolt with TBB.
 5. APP SDK 2.8 or onwards.

 *Note:* If the user has installed both Visual Studio 2012 and Visual Studio 2010, the latter should be updated to SP1.